0

 Crimson Sprinter

-Crimson Sprinter We were real happy with this pretty, hugely productive 4-6 oz round, red tomato.
+Crimson Sprinter We were really happy with this pretty, hugely productive 4-6 oz round, red tomato.
 Recommended to us by friends, we gave it a try and were thrilled.
 And what a tasty tomato it is, too.
 Great for salads, canning or a slicer.
 70 days Semi-determinate

 Delicious

-Delicious I’ve raised Delicious for years and it is just that; full of old-fashioned tomato flavor.
+Delicious I’ve raised Delicious for years and it is just that, full of old-fashioned tomato flavor.
 This round, bright red tomato is very productive and large.
 It has even set the previous World record for the biggest tomato.
 (The current is held by a hybrid!)
 We harvested baskets full of these juicy tomatoes this summer.
 75 days Indeterminate

 Djena Lee’s Golden Girl